yangjenny/standard_algorithms/README.md

 An example run and expected output can be found in algorithms.ipynb

+Typical time to run code should be less than 1 min.

 ## Citation

 If you found our work useful, please consider citing: